 - 0% - Projects that finish construction in 2035 or later

-It’s important to remember that the credit value is based on the total cost of the system and the year when the system was installed.
-Tax credits are also just that: Credits.
 The Residential Clean Energy Credit is not a rebate or a discount and cannot be applied directly toward a solar loan.
-Solar owners will need to apply and claim the credit when filing federal income taxes and apply the total value of those savings toward their solar loan (if applicable) as a 30% balloon payment or payments prior to the loan recasting.
+Solar owners will need to apply for and claim the credit when filing federal income taxes and apply the total value of those savings toward their solar loan (if applicable) as a 30% balloon payment or payments before the loan recasting.

 Further reading: Why Solar Loans Reamortize in Month 19

-To increase the adoption of renewable energy in disadvantaged communities, California created the Disadvantaged Communities Single-family Affordable Solar Homes.
-Also known as DAC-SASH, this state program provides qualified homeowners with fixed, upfront, capacity-based incentives that can help offset the cost of a solar energy system.
+California created the Disadvantaged Communities Single-family Affordable Solar Homes Program to increase the adoption of renewable energy in disadvantaged communities.
+DAC-SASH provides qualified homeowners with fixed, upfront, capacity-based incentives meant to offset the cost of a solar energy system.

 The DAC-SASH program offers up to $3 per watt to eligible homeowners.
 Per the California Public Utilities Commission, homeowners must meet the following terms to be eligible for the incentive: